 California Department of Education

-- Standards for Evaluating Instructional Materials for Social Content
+- Standards for Evaluating Instructional Materials for Social Content (DOC)

 This document is based on California law as well as policies established by the State Board of Education regarding matters of social importance, such as male and female roles, older people and the aging process, people with disabilities, and religion.
 The standards also address other sensitive issues, including brand names and corporate logos, and provide for exceptions (classical and contemporary literature, music, art, stories, articles, and the presentation of historical perspectives, for example).